microsoft/autogen/samples/tools/finetuning/README.md

 The creator of the Custom Model Client will have to decide what kind of data is going to be fed back and how it will be used to fine-tune the model.
 This tool is designed to be flexible and allow for a wide variety of feedback mechanisms.

-Custom Model Client will have to implement the method:
+Custom Model Client will have follow the protocol client defined in `update_model.py` `UpdateableModelClient` which is a subclass of `ModelClient` and adds the following method:

 ```python
 def update_model(